AidanBugs/STAT325-Final-Project/README.md

 # Data Analysis Final Project
 This is a project for STAT325 that is oriented around presence of algorithmic bias for AI resume screening systems.
+This project is hosted on github pages and can be found at [https://aidanbugayong.github.io/STAT325_Final_Project](https://aidanbugayong.github.io/STAT325_Final_Project)